Abstracts can be submitted via the online Abstract Submission Platform only. Abstracts sent by email will not be accepted.

 Your abstract must list at least 1 author in order to be submitted.

-Please note that the first author should be the abstract Presenter by default.
-Nevertheless, it can be modified through the agreement form online available in December 2019.
+Authors list: Please note that the first author should be the abstract Presenter by default.
+Nevertheless, it can be modified through the agreement form online available in December 2021.
 In all cases, the Presenter must be part of the authors list included in the submitted abstract and be able to explain his/her role in the research during presentation.

 If you have more than 15 authors, you can use the “On behalf of” field (see above) to enter the name of an investigating team/study group.

 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.